conduktor/conduktor-gateway-demos/schema_validation/Readme.md

 }
 ```

-If we run the same queries against the Schema Registry associated with Conduktor Proxy we do not see the schema
+If we run the same queries against the Schema Registry associated with Conduktor Gateway we do not see the schema

 ```bash
 docker-compose exec kafka-client curl http://schema-registry:8081/subjects/srTopic-value/versions/1 | jq